 Table 9.
-Problematic internet usage and academic procrastination behavior of high school students
+Problematic Internet usage and academic procrastination behaviour of high school students

-When the problematic internet usage scores of high school students are examined in Table 9, the average is 2.23 and the standard deviation is 0.725, and the students stated that they rarely experience problematic internet usage.
-When the academic procrastination behavior scores of high school students are examined, it is seen that the average is 2.68 and the standard deviation is 0.623, and it can be said that the students reflect themselves in terms of academic procrastination behavior to a certain degree.
+When the problematic Internet usage scores of high school students are examined in Table 9, the average is 2.23 and the standard deviation is 0.725, and the students stated that they rarely experience problematic Internet usage.
+When the academic procrastination behaviour scores of high school students are examined, it is seen that the average is 2.68 and the standard deviation is 0.623, and it can be said that the students reflect themselves in terms of academic procrastination behaviour to a certain degree.

-4. Discussion
+Discussion

-Majority of the students stated that they use the internet every day during the pandemic period, and it was determined by this research that most of them stayed connected to the Internet for 4 hours or more per day.
-During the Covid-19 Pandemic period, it was found that male students experienced significantly higher problematic internet usage than female students (Tezer et al., 2021).
-In addition, it was determined that male students showed more academic procrastination behaviors than female students.
-As a result of the study, it was seen that 1.4% of secondary school and high school students were internet addicts and 28.1% were risky internet users.
-In addition, although there was no significant difference between secondary school and high school students in terms of internet addiction scores, it was determined that the difference between male and female students differed significantly in favour of female students.
-In addition, it was found that as the duration of using a computer or mobile phone increases, addiction increases, and academic achievement decreases significantly (Mertoglu, 2020; Gürsel, 2018).
+The majority of the students stated that they use the Internet every day during the pandemic period, and it was determined by this research that most of them stayed connected to the Internet for 4 hours or more per day.

+During the COVID-19 Pandemic period, it was found that male students experienced significantly higher problematic Internet usage than female students.
+In addition, it was determined that male students showed more academic procrastination behaviours than female students.
+As a result of another study, it was seen that 1.4% of secondary school and high school students were Internet addicts and 28.1% were risky Internet users.
+In addition, although there was no significant difference between secondary school and high school students difference between secondary school and high school students in terms of Internet addiction scores, it was determined that the difference between male and female students differed significantly in favour of female students.
+In addition, it was found that as the duration of using a computer or mobile phone increases, addiction increases and academic achievement decreases significantly (Mertoglu, 2020).

-When the views of high school students about problematic internet usage were compared according to their grade level, it was observed that the problematic internet usage of the students was higher in the first years of high school compared to other years.
-However, it can be said that the academic procrastination behaviors of high school students are at the same level regardless of their grade level.
-Problematic internet usage of high school students increases according to their frequency of internet usage.
-However, it can be said that the academic procrastination behaviors of high school students increases according to their frequency of internet usage.
-However, it can be said that the academic procrastination behaviors of high school students are at the same level regardless of their internet usage frequency.
-Problematic internet usage of high school students increases according to the duration of internet connection during the day.
-It was observed that academic procrastination behaviors of high school students increased according to their duration of internet connection during the day. Üztemur (2020) stated that social media addiction of social studies pre-service teachers negatively predicted their academic achievement.
+When the views of high school students about problematic Internet usage were compared according to their grade level, it was observed that the problematic Internet usage of the students was higher in the first years of high school compared to other years.
+However, it can be said that the academic procrastination behaviours of high school students are at the same level regardless of their grade level.

+Problematic Internet usage of high school students increases according to their frequency of Internet usage.
+However, it can be said that the academic procrastination behaviours of high school students are at the same level regardless of their Internet usage frequency.
+Problematic Internet usage of high school students increases according to the duration of Internet connection during the day.
+It was observed that academic procrastination behaviours of high school students increased according to their duration of Internet connection during the day.
+It was observed that academic procrastination behaviours of high school students increased according to their duration of Internet connection during the day.
+Uztemur (2020) stated that social media addiction of social studies pre-service teachers negatively predicted their academic achievement.
 According to his research, the author commented that as the time people spend on social media increases, their academic success will decrease.